 If you’re starting a new small business, getting your website off the ground can seem like a drain on your time and money.
 The best website builders (opens in new tab) like Site123 (opens in new tab) aim to simplify and speed up this process, by enabling you to put together a professional website yourself instead of hiring a website development company.

 In our Site123 review, we’ll help you decide whether it’s one of the best small business website builders (opens in new tab) for your needs by putting this lesser-known website builder through its paces.

 Site123: Plans and pricing

 The Basic paid plan costs $10.80 a month if you purchase a year in advance, and includes a free domain for the first year.
-You get 10GB of storage, 5GB of bandwidth, and basic ecommerce, like support for cash on delivery and money orders.
-Opt for the Advanced plan ($16.80 a month), and you get 30GB of storage, 15GB of bandwidth, and two email inboxes.
+You get 10GB storage, 5GB bandwidth, and basic ecommerce, like support for cash on delivery and money orders.
+Opt for the Advanced plan ($16.80 a month), and you get 30GB storage, 15GB bandwidth, and two email inboxes.

 Choose Professional ($22.80 a month) to triple your storage and bandwidth.
-This is the first plan that supports PayPal, Stripe, and credit card gateways, but you’re limited to 500 orders per month.
-Finally, there’s the Gold plan ($28.80 a month) that has 270GB of storage, 135GB of bandwidth, and basic search engine optimization features.
+This is the first plan that supports PayPal, Stripe, and credit card gateways, but you’re limited to 500 orders a month.
+Finally, there’s the Gold plan ($28.80 a month) that has 270GB storage, 135GB bandwidth, and basic SEO features.

 As its name implies, you can quickly create a website with Site123 through the use of a three-step wizard.
 You’re asked about the industry you’re in and offered a few template designs to start with.
 Once you’re in the website builder, a step-by-step tutorial takes you through the setup of your website, introducing all the important elements of the user interface and what you can do with them.